 Under the Regulatory Flexibility Act (5 U.S.C.
 601-612), we have considered the impact of this rule on small entities.
 The Coast Guard certifies under 5 U.S.C.
 605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
 The Coast Guard certifies under 5 U.S.C.
 605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
-This rule will affect the following entities, some of which might be small entities: The owners or operators of vessels intending to transit or anchor in a portion of Chicago Harbor on June 29, 2013.
+This rule will affect the following entities, some of which might be small entities: The owners or operators of vessels intending to transit or anchor in a portion of Lake Erie; Cleveland, OH on the evening of September 19, 2015.

-This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons: This safety zone would be effective and thus subject to enforcement, for only one day in June.
+This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons: This safety zone would be effective, and thus subject to enforcement, for only 50 minutes late in the day.
 Traffic may be allowed to pass through the zone with the permission of the Captain of the Port.
 The Captain of the Port can be reached via VHF channel 16.
 Before the enforcement of the zone, we would issue local Broadcast Notice to Mariners.